 51. Park operator’s liability for abandoned goods

+(1) The park operator is not liable for loss caused in respect of the removal, destruction or disposal of abandoned goods under section 48(2).

+(2) Also, the park operator is not liable, in respect of the removal, destruction, storage, sale or disposal of abandoned goods to which section 48(2) does not apply, except —

+(a) for intentional or negligent damage to the goods; or

+(b) to a person who had an interest in the abandoned goods if the park operator —

+(i) had actual knowledge the person had the interest in the goods; and

+(ii) failed to take all reasonable steps to notify the person of the whereabouts of the goods; and

+(iii) failed to afford the person an opportunity to reclaim the goods.

-If the park operator is found liable to the long-stay tenant for abandoned goods that were destroyed or otherwise disposed of, but the park operator establishes that he or she dealt with the goods in reliance on a statement of the Commissioner to the effect that, in the Commissioner’s opinion, there are reasonable grounds for believing that section 48(2) applies to the goods, then the park operator is entitled to be paid an amount equal to the amount of the liability out of the Rental Accommodation Account.
+(3) If the park operator is found liable to the long-stay tenant for abandoned goods that were destroyed or otherwise disposed of, but the park operator establishes that the goods were dealt with in reliance on a statement of the Commissioner to the effect that, in the Commissioner’s opinion, there are reasonable grounds for believing that section 48(2) applies to the goods, then the park operator is entitled to be paid an amount equal to the amount of the liability out of the Rental Accommodation Account.

 [Section 51 amended: No. 60 of 2011 s.
-108.]
+108; No. 28 of 2020 s.
+50.]

 52. Disposition of proceeds of sale of abandoned goods